Omkar-gd/SARS-Assignment/README.md

 MVCC allows multiple users to read data at the same time without blocking each other by keeping multiple versions of the data.

+# Part 2 - SOLID Principles
+# Single Responsibility Principle (SRP)
+The Student class only manages student-related information.
+Email notifications are handled separately.

+# Open/Closed Principle (OCP)
+The Enrollment class can be extended by creating WaitlistedEnrollment without modifying the original Enrollment class.

+# Dependency Inversion Principle (DIP)
+The Enrollment class depends on the EnrollmentRepository interface rather than a specific database implementation.